luci/luci-go/lucicfg/doc/README.md

 More examples of using `lucicfg` can be found [here](../examples).
 ***

-Create a new directory, create a new `main.star` file there with the following
+Create `main.star` file with the following content:
-content:

 ```python
 #!/usr/bin/env lucicfg